Mindgamesnl/FireIO/README.md

  * **Async** All networking is done in async at all times and events are correctly handled via pools, so no more worrying about response times.
  * **Requests** Handle requests from clients, assign a response to one specific piece of data
  * **Passwords** Password protection for your network, don't allow connections without a key
+ * **Load Balancer** improve the reliability and response times of your applications by setting up load balancers to evenly spread the request and connections among your servers.

 ### Useful Links
  - [Technical notes](https://github.com/Mindgamesnl/FireIO/blob/master/documentation/technotes.md)